ketsuzhou/CDR/README.md

 ## Exploring Transition Space with Causality Discovering and Re-composing

-Official implementation for the paper Exploring Transition Space with Causality Discovering and Re-composing, which is under review.
+The code implementation for the paper Exploring Transition Space with Causality Discovering and Re-composing, which is under review.

 ## Setup